 Plain Sambar Recipe – Simple Sambar Without Vegetables For Easy Quick Vegetarian Meals For Lunch & Dinner

-Easy simple sambar recipe without vegetables (or simply sambar without vegetables) can be made really quick if you are looking to make a quick lentil based curry for rice or some quick sambar to go with idli or dosa.
+Easy simple sambar recipe without vegetables (or simply sambar without vegetables) can be made really quick if you are looking to make a quick lentil based curry for rice or some quick sambar to go as side dish for idli or dosa.
+This is basically a very simple and plain idli sambar recipe without vegetables (samabar for idli & dosa) and this goes great with rice too.

 You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind extract and sambar powder or by adding more spices (even without sambar powder) and a simple seasoning (which is what I do).
 See here how to make sambar without sambar powder